Plants of the Zwin

 A rare landscape

-Mudflats are flooded by the sea twice a day, at high tide, and feature no or hardly any vegetation.
-The salt marshes on the other hand feature a rich flora which has adapted to its surroundings.
-Between the most low-lying spots on the mudflats and the most elevated areas on the salt marshes, a transition occurs from wet to dry, from salt to sweet, from largely to hardly influenced by the tides.
+Mudflats are flooded by the sea twice a day, at high tide.
+They feature no or hardly any vegetation.
+On the other hand, the salt marshes have a rich flora which has adapted to its surroundings.
+Between the most low-lying spots on the mudflats and the most elevated areas on the salt marshes, a transition occurs from wet to dry, from salt to sweet, from great to almost non-existent influence of the tides.
 Salty mudflats and salt marshes are rare along the coasts and river mouths of Western Europe.
 This is why they enjoy European protection.

 The mudflats: Salicornia, a pioneering plant

-Mudflats are flooded twice a day, at high tide, and feature no or hardly any vegetation.
+Mudflats are flooded twice a day at high tide; they have hardly any vegetation.
 Seeds find no foothold here.

-The most elevated areas of the mudflats are not flooded as often as the most low-lying ones, so certain plants are already able to thrive in those elevated areas.
+The most elevated areas of the mudflats are not flooded as often as the more low-lying ones, so certain plants are able to thrive in these elevated areas.

-Salicornia grows in these most elevated zones.
-The seeds of this small plant can of course only find a foothold on pieces of land which are no longer flooded by the sea on a daily basis.
+Salicornia grows in the most elevated zones.
+The seeds of this small plant can, of course, only find a foothold on those pieces of land which are not flooded by the sea on a daily basis.

-The Zwin, especially unique as a salt marsh area
+The Zwin, particularly unique as a salt marsh area

-In Belgium, the Zwin is especially unique as a salt marsh area.
+In Belgium, the Zwin is particularly unique as a salt marsh area.

 The salt marsh features characteristic vegetation.
 Here, you can only find plant species able to tolerate the influence of the seawater.
 These plants are called ‘salt-tolerant’ plants or ‘halophytes’.